 Typically, marijuana addiction therapy occurs in three main stages:

-2. Psychotherapy and/or behavioral therapy
+STAGE 2: Psychotherapy and/or behavioral therapy.

 Addiction Treatment Centers: These centers include both inpatient AND outpatient clinics.
 Better known as rehab, these professional centers offer both behavioral and pharmacological treatment and follow up aftercare.

-- Detox Clinics: These types of clinics specialize in helping patients detox from drugs while treating the physical withdrawal symptoms and providing medical assistance when needed.
+Detox Clinics: These types of clinics specialize in helping patients detox from drugs while treating the physical withdrawal symptoms and providing medical assistance when needed.
 While not always necessary for marijuana addiction, severe cases of depression or anxiety should be medically managed during withdrawal.

 Clinical Psychologists and Psychiatrists: These specialists are trained in identifying and later treating drug addictions by means of behavioral treatments or psychotherapy.
 Seeking help form a clinical psychologist or psychiatrist is highly recommended for heavy users or for those in denial.

 Addiction support groups: Spending time talking to people who share your experience and offer mutual support and advice is beneficial for those who seek a drug free life.
 It is highly recomended that you join a suport group to learn principles of addiction recovery.
 This can include Ration Recovery, SMART Recovery, 12 step groups, or religious recovery groups.

 Social Workers: You can seek help from a social worker if you wish to be referred to an affordable and suitable treatment program or if you want to look for financial aid for addiction recovery.

 TIP: When looking for a treatment option, consider you own needs and preferences.
 The best type of treatment for you is the one that takes your personal needs and preferences into account and meets them accordingly.
 Additionally, there are plenty of specialized drug treatment facilities across the United States that provide help for substance use disorders.
 If you consider seeking professionl help for your marijuana addiction, investigate treatment centers in your area that come recommended by doctors and community references.